 In the final days of autumn, we want to give you a few simple recommendations for sustainable garden care to help you get your soil and your bees ready for winter.

 1. Start a compost pile

-Food scraps and yard waste together make up about 30% of what we send to the landfill and release methane into the atmosphere.
+Together, food scraps and yard waste make up about 30% of what we send to the landfill and release methane into the atmosphere.
 Compost piles turn those old food scraps and yard waste into a gardener's black gold.
-This nutrient-rich soil amendment can be added to your garden to help improve soil structure, reduce the need for chemical fertilizers, attract beneficial invertebrates such as earthworms, and aid in microbial activities.
+Add this black gold to your garden to help improve soil structure, reduce the need for chemical fertilizers, attract beneficial invertebrates such as earthworms, and aid in microbial activities.
 There are many types of composting, some of which can be done indoors, so don't let apartment living deter you!

 2. Remove invasive weeds

 Now is the time to deal with invasive plants that may have taken hold of your garden this season.
-Removing invasive species completely (root and all) is the only way to prevent them from coming back and impacting next year’s crops.
-Most invasive species remain viable in a compost pile, so make sure to place them in the trash or burn them in autumn burn piles, otherwise, you might end up spreading them to other areas.
+Obliterating invasive species (root and all) is the only way to prevent them from coming back and impacting next year's crops.
+Most invasive species remain viable in a compost pile, so make sure to place them in the trash or burn them in autumn burn piles.
+Otherwise, you might end up spreading them to other areas.
 The Center for Invasive Species and Ecosystem Health has a great website to help you identify the invasive species present in your area.